jamesperet/jsonresume-theme-crisp/README.md

-This is the Futura theme for [JSON Resume](http://jsonresume.org/).
-It is really just a tweaked version of the [Modern theme](https://github.com/jsonresume/jsonresume-theme-modern).
+This is the Crisp theme for [JSON Resume](http://jsonresume.org/).
+It is really just a tweaked version of the [Futura theme](https://github.com/markau/jsonresume-theme-futura).

 ## License